emilsw/ew/index.md

-Hi, I'm <strong> Emil(s) Veveris </strong>.
+## Hi, I'm Emil(s) Veveris. ##

 Currently Head of Digital Growth at [Lokalise](https://lokalise.com/), a fast-growing B2B SaaS that helps startups and enterprises streamline and scale localization to deliver products + content to end-users in global markets much faster.

 Growth marketing expert with over 7+ years of experience working with fast-growing B2B & B2C brands like Quimbee, Isolta, Baseballism, Athletic Greens and more.